sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

  which is only applied to the author of the Shārīrakabhāshya who is believed to have been an incarnation of Shiva Himself.
-It is not stated, however, whether that colophon appears in the manuscript from which the Madras edition was prepared In the three manuscripts on which this edition is based there is no such colophon Whether, however, the work is rightly accredited is another question It is common knowledge that in the history of all religions, works are attributed to great names to gain for them an authority which their real author could not perhaps have achieved Doubtless some writings which pass under the great name of Shaṁkara are not really his I have pointed this out in connection with one of the hymns attributed to him and which I have [published](# "Hymns to the Goddess, page 95") in collaboration with my wife Ellen Avalon So again we find the Tārāpajjhatikā Stotra (which is given in the Tantrik compendium the Tārārahasyavrittikā above mentioned) attributed to Shamkarāchārya though the same hymn is elsewhere in another manuscript ascribed to the [Atharvaniyo Upanishad](# "The name of the Upanishad is given as it appears in the manuscript")In support of the accredited authorship I have been referred, in addition to the general style, and authoritative tone of the work, to the 59th verse of the 20th Patala where in enumerating the different Avatāras the name of Buddha is omitted Now Buddha has been recognised as one of the ten Avatāras from the days of the Purānas to those of Jayadeva It has, therefore, been suggested that only an author of the authority of Shamkarāchārya who in particular strongly combated the Buddhist doctrines would have presumed thus to run counter to such a recognised tradition On the other hand, in one of the smaller hymns attributed to Shaṁkarācharya Buddha is recognised as one of the Avatāras.
+It is not stated, however, whether that colophon appears in the manuscript from which the Madras edition was prepared In the three manuscripts on which this edition is based there is no such colophon Whether, however, the work is rightly accredited is another question It is common knowledge that in the history of all religions, works are attributed to great names to gain for them an authority which their real author could not perhaps have achieved Doubtless some writings which pass under the great name of Shaṁkara are not really his I have pointed this out in connection with one of the hymns attributed to him and which I have published[^1] in collaboration with my wife Ellen Avalon So again we find the Tārāpajjhatikā Stotra (which is given in the Tantrik compendium the Tārārahasyavrittikā above mentioned) attributed to Shamkarāchārya though the same hymn is elsewhere in another manuscript ascribed to the Atharvaniyo Upanishad[^2]In support of the accredited authorship I have been referred, in addition to the general style, and authoritative tone of the work, to the 59th verse of the 20th Patala where in enumerating the different Avatāras the name of Buddha is omitted Now Buddha has been recognised as one of the ten Avatāras from the days of the Purānas to those of Jayadeva It has, therefore, been suggested that only an author of the authority of Shamkarāchārya who in particular strongly combated the Buddhist doctrines would have presumed thus to run counter to such a recognised tradition On the other hand, in one of the smaller hymns attributed to Shaṁkarācharya Buddha is recognised as one of the Avatāras.
 Further in support of the accredited authorship we have the fact that both Rāghave Bhatta in his commentary on the Shāradātilaka and Kālīcharana in his Shatchakranirupana refer to the author of the Prapanchasāra as Shrīmadāchārya by which term the great Shamkara alone is In meant.
 I leave however others, who may think that the contents of the work itself notwithstanding its authoritative tone and general style tell against the tradition as to its authorship, the developement of their thesis.

+[^1]: "Hymns to the Goddess, page 95"

+[^2]: "The name of the Upanishad is given as it appears in the manuscript"

  Whoever the author may be the Tantrik character of the text admits of no doubt.
 It is constantly cited as an

 authority in other Tantrik works, notably by Rāghava Bhatta, one of the greatest of Tantrik commentators, the author of the Bhāshya on the celebrated Shāradātilaka of Lakshmanāchārya.
 It is also referred to by Kālīcharana in his notes on the Shatchakranirūpana and by Vishvanātha in the Shatchakravivriti and by many others.
 The work is not only frequently quoted, but it has been the subject of several commentaries, among others the Prapanchasārasambandhadīpikā, the Prapanchasāravivarana, and the Prapanchasārasārasaṁgraha; the last two dealing chiefly with ritual and Mantra.
 Further than this, the philosophical doctrine relating to soundcreation, the general terminology, Devatās of worship and the ritual character of its contents from the sixth chapter to the end of the work make any further elaboration of this point unnecessary which will be obvious to any one who is conversant with the Tantras and the present text.
-For others I need only for example draw particular attention to the reference to the Tantrik Bhūtashuddhi rite; the detailed account in the ninth chapter of the worship of Tripurāvidyā and to Japa, Bīja, Yantra, Mudrā and so forth which, as [H. H. Wilson](# " Essays II.
-33.") long ago pointed out, are distinguishing marks of Tantrik ritual.
+For others I need only for example draw particular attention to the reference to the Tantrik Bhūtashuddhi rite; the detailed account in the ninth chapter of the worship of Tripurāvidyā and to Japa, Bīja, Yantra, Mudrā and so forth which, as H. H. Wilson[^3] long ago pointed out, are distinguishing marks of Tantrik ritual.

+[^3]: " Essays II.
+33."

  Having, however, regard to the alleged authorship the question may be asked, whether the work should be described as a Tantra or Tantrik text, such as, for instance the Shāradātilaka, Shāktānandataraṁginī and like works.
 If it be not an original Tantra then the authoritative style and form of the work would render it more akin to the Shāradā than to the Shāktānandataraṁginī.
 Tantrasāra, and other similar works which do not profess to be anything but compendia.
 The Madras edition says—Bhagavat Shrī Shaṁkarāchāryavirachita; that is, "composed or compiled by Bhagavān Shaṁkarāchārya."
 If it be the fact that it is the original composition of Shaṁkarāchārya then unless we can regard the work as the teaching of Shiva in his Avatāra as the great philosopher it would not be a Tantra in the proper sense of the term.
 For such a view however there is the authority of the statement of the Prapanchasāravivarana to which I have referred.
 Still less would the text be such a Tantra if the author was some other Shaṁkara.
 On the other hand, the form in which the work appears is that of a discourse of the Mahāvishnu in answer to questionings by

 Brahmā.
-An old and learned Orissan Pandit to whom this question was referred stated to me his opinion to be that Shaṁkara was not the author of the work but its redactor or compiler, thus occupying the same position in regard to it as the Rishis did to the Vaidik Shruti The question has importance because, amongst other reasons, of the fact that the Mahāsiddhasāra Tantra includes a Tantra called the Prapanchasāra amongst the group of 64 assigned to the [Rathakrāntā](# "see Introduction to my edition of the first part of ") Whether the Tantra there referred to is the text before us I cannot say It may be another of the same name Thus we find in the group of Tantras mentioned by the Mahāsiddhasāra the Panchadashī All are aware that the Panchadashī is not a Tantra but a Vedāntik treatise It is possible, however, that a Tantra was also so-called just as there is one which is entitled Matsyasūkta.
+An old and learned Orissan Pandit to whom this question was referred stated to me his opinion to be that Shaṁkara was not the author of the work but its redactor or compiler, thus occupying the same position in regard to it as the Rishis did to the Vaidik Shruti The question has importance because, amongst other reasons, of the fact that the Mahāsiddhasāra Tantra includes a Tantra called the Prapanchasāra amongst the group of 64 assigned to the Rathakrāntā[^4] Whether the Tantra there referred to is the text before us I cannot say It may be another of the same name Thus we find in the group of Tantras mentioned by the Mahāsiddhasāra the Panchadashī All are aware that the Panchadashī is not a Tantra but a Vedāntik treatise It is possible, however, that a Tantra was also so-called just as there is one which is entitled Matsyasūkta.
 I have been informed, though I have not yet seen any such manuscript, that there was an ancient Tantra called Prapanchapanchaka, and it has been suggested that the text before us is a summary of that work The title is not inconsistent with such view For “sāra” may here refer either to the essence of the material world (prapancha) or to a summary of the Prapanchapanchaka though in that case the title would more properly be Prapanchapanchakasāra in the sense of the world “sāra" as used in the title of the well-known treatise of Krishnānanda, the Tantrasāra.

+[^4]: "see Introduction to my edition of the first part of "

  Whatever be the authorship, the question last discussed seems to be concluded by the statement contained in the work itself.
 For at v.
 62, Chapter 36, Mahāvishnu says, "Oh Lotus—born! in this Tantra (Tantre' smin) I have shown thee the Prapancha in its five-fold aspect"